panda-re/panda/README.md

 ## Record/Replay

-PANDA currently supports whole-system record/replay execution of x86, x86\_64,
-and ARM guests.
+PANDA currently supports whole-system record/replay execution, as well as time-travel debugging, of x86, x86\_64, and ARM guests.
 Documentation can be found in
 [the manual](panda/docs/manual.md#recordreplay-details).

 ## Publications